Portfolio

 Guidelines for Hispanic Studies Portfolio

 You should begin work on your senior portfolio as early as possible.
+You must fill out the thesis/portfolio proposal form indicating that you plan to complete the portfolio.
 The process of elaborating and presenting your portfolio records your progress in the Spanish language and demonstrates your cross-cultural awareness between products, practices, and perspectives of Hispanic cultures, and displays your ability to make connections across disciplines.
 The portfolio is initially elaborated in consultation with your Spanish advisor (identified upon declaration of the major).
 However, you should feel free to consult and share work and ideas with various members of the department faculty.
 To aid in the initial preparation of the portfolio, if you decide to pursue this option, you are required to attend a workshop offered during the first weeks of the fall semester each year.

 All portfolios submitted to the department in fulfillment of the Spanish major must be based on the prebuilt department electronic template (webpage), and consist of the following parts (adapted from Global Language Portfolio):